bigbluebutton/bbb-lti-broker/README.md

     :secret => 'secret'
   }
 ```

+## Ports
+The LTI Broker uses port 3000 by default, but this can be changed by editing the docker-compose file.
+Under the 'app' service the 'ports' configuration can be modified from 3000:3000 to DESIRED_PORT:3000

 ## Add a Tool to the LTI Broker
 In order to add an LTI Tool Provider or edit an existing tool, rake commands are used.
 A name for the tool, the hostname, as well as the provided UID and secret from the tool are required.